cloudstax/firecamp/containersvc/k8s/README.md

 2. Add FireCamp tag to each node, tag key: firecamp-worker, value: clustername.

-3. Create the Fluentd DaemonSet to send logs to CloudWatch: `kubectl create -f fluentd-cw-configmap.yaml` and `kubectl create -f fluentd-cw-ds.yaml`.
+3. Create the Fluentd DaemonSet to send logs to CloudWatch.
+Update the AWS_REGION and FIRECAMP_CLUSTER_NAME in fluentd-cw-ds.yaml, and run `kubectl create -f fluentd-cw-configmap.yaml` and `kubectl create -f fluentd-cw-ds.yaml`.

-4. Create the FireCamp manage service ReplicaSet: `kubectl create -f manageservice-rbac.yaml` and `kubectl create -f manageservice-replicaset.yaml`.
+4. Create the FireCamp manage service ReplicaSet.
+Update the AVAILABILITY_ZONES and CLUSTER in manageservice-replicaset.yaml, and run `kubectl create -f manageservice-rbac.yaml` and `kubectl create -f manageservice-replicaset.yaml`.

+Note: Kubernetes nodes should run in all AVAILABILITY_ZONES.
+If one Availability Zone does not have the running node, the stateful service will fail to start.
+The CLUSTER should be set to the same with FIRECAMP_CLUSTER_NAME in fluentd-cw-ds.yaml.

 Then you could login to any k8s node, download firecamp cli and create the stateful service.